hobbit44/grafana-dashboards/README.md

 # Grafana Dashboards

-This is a collection of the dashboards from kube-prometheus stack that have been converted to be compatible with the Grafana Operator.
+This is a collection of the dashboards from [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) stack that have been converted to be compatible with the G[rafana Operator](https://github.com/grafana/grafana-operator).

 ### Values